collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Pull Request Review Options

-The other options involve running the code locally
+The other options involve running the code locally .After you run the code locally, there are a few different options.

-After you run the code locally, if you decide a change does need to be made
+If a change does not need to be made, you can
-* You can go back to the browser and click merge
+* Go back to the browser and click merge

-After you run the code locally, if you decide a change needs to be made, there are a few options
+If a change needs to be made, you can
 * Ask the pull request author to make a change to the pull request
 * Push additional commits yourself to the pull request branch
-* You can make the change locally yourself, merge the branch with the branch it is intended to be merged with locally, and push to the branch on GitHub
+* Make the change locally yourself, merge the branch with the branch it is intended to be merged with locally, and push to the branch on GitHub

 </td></tr>

 <tr><td width="30%">